-Verizon's HTC Windows Phone 8X receiving its GDR2 updateAlex Wagner - Deputy Managing Editor, News Desk
+Verizon's HTC Windows Phone 8X receiving its GDR2 updateAlex Wagner - Editorial Director of News and Content

 Just a couple of weeks after AT&T's HTC Windows Phone 8X began receiving its GDR2 update, 8X owners on Verizon are getting their own helping of the new software.
 Verizon has posted the official support documents for the 8X's GDR2 update, revealing it as build number 3030.0.34201.605.
 What changes does this update include, you ask?
 Here's the list: